bmazzarol/Bunsen-Burner/BunsenBurner.Docs/articles/arrange-act-assert.md

 The [Arrange, Act and Assert Pattern](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices) is a way of structuring tests so that they are easy to read and understand.
-This pattern is also known as the Given, When, Then pattern (one of the reasons both <xref:BunsenBurner.Syntax> is supported).
+This pattern is also known as the Given, When, Then pattern (one of the reasons both <xref:BunsenBurner.ISyntax`1> is supported).

 By breaking down your tests into these three distinct stages, you can more